NOCA Student / Instructor Handbook

 - NEVER try new moves you saw in videos online without the guidance of a professional aerial instructor who is familiar with that specific move.

 - NEVER train on unsafe rigging.
-Safe aerial rigging must be installed by a professional aerial rigger, and usually also requires the approval of a structural engineer.
+Safe aerial rigging must be installed by a professional aerial rigger, and may require approval by a structural engineer.
 Residential structures are typically not appropriate for aerial rigging without major, expensive modifications.

 - NEVER rig from trees.
-This is extremely dangerous, and a lot of people get hurt this way.
-It's impossible to know whether a tree is healthy, and the forces we create when we rig to a tree are easy to underestimate.
+This is extremely dangerous.
+It's impossible to reliably confirm a tree's internal health, and the forces created in aerial rigging are easy to underestimate.

 - Teaching or performing aerial arts takes years of extensive, formal, in-person training from a reputable aerial studio.
 Teaching or performing prematurely before you've reached an adequate level of training and skill is extremely dangerous.

-- NOCA reserves the right to deny access to its services to students or instructors who are found to be knowingly violating these basic safety principals, even if this is occurring outside of our facility.
+- NOCA reserves the right to deny access to its services to students or instructors who are found to be knowingly violating these basic safety principles, even if this is occurring outside of our facility, when it reasonably indicates a safety risk to the NOCA community.

 - Definitions:

-- "Management" or "we" refers to any of the above collectively.
+- "Management" or "we" refers to the owner and designated studio management collectively.

 - "Instructors" refers to anyone currently on NOCA payroll as an instructor.